Michael Fellin became Crescent School’s 10th Headmaster in 2014. He previously served as Crescent School’s Assistant Head of Upper School since 2011.

 Ryan Bell joined the Crescent School faculty in 2012.
 He was appointed Head of the Middle School in 2019, after serving as Assistant Head of the Lower School since 2014.
 Prior to teaching, Mr. Bell was Director at Camp Maple Leaf, a camp for children of Canadian Military Families and children living with unique challenges.
 Mr. Bell is a Crescent alumnus and former Head Boy, class of '98.

-Dr. Sandra Boyes has been Head of the Lower School since 2011.
-She recently added the role of Executive Director, Professional Learning and Research to her title.
+Dr. Sandra Boyes assumed the dedicated role of Executive Director, Professional Learning and Research in Fall 2023 .
 In this capacity, Dr. Boyes leads professional learning pathways for faculty, and is responsible for sharing our expertise and developing our reflective practise within a culture of research.
-Dr. Boyes has also served as Head of Middle School.
+Dr. Boyes served as the Head of Lower School from 2011–2023.
+She has also served as Head of Middle School.
 Dr. Boyes has been an educator for 30 years, more than 20 of those with Crescent.
 She holds an Ed.D. and M.A. from the Ontario Institute for Studies in Education at the University of Toronto, and a B.Ed. from the University of Manitoba.
 In addition to her devotion to educating boys, Dr. Boyes is a mezzo-soprano in the Canadian Opera Company Chorus.

 Carolyn Kanhai joined Crescent School in 2015 as Executive Assistant to the Headmaster and Board.
 Previously, she was the Executive Assistant to the President and CEO of Kensington Health.
 Ms. Kanhai serves on the Board of the Malvern Family Resource Centre and has coached with the Malvern Youth Soccer Club.